-The value in use is calculated based on the cash flow projections with estimates and growth rates approved by management, applying a discount rate of 16.5 %.
-Theoretically, the projected cash flows cover a five-year period, and do not use a growth rate that exceeds the long-term average market growth rate.
+The value in use is calculated based on the cash flow projections with estimates and growth rates approved by management, applying a discount rate of 13.4% (weighted-average rate).
+Theoretically, the projected cash flows cover a five-year period at most, and do not use a growth rate that exceeds the long-term average market growth rate.
 The pre-tax discount rate calculation is based on the weighted-average cost of capital.